Notre Dame vs. USC NCAA Football Odds, Plays and Insights | October 23, 2021

 - The Fighting Irish have been favored by 7 points or more three times this season and covered the spread in one of them.

-- Notre Dame's games this year have eclipsed the over/under four times in six opportunities (66.7%).
+- Notre Dame's games this year have gone over the point total in 66.7% of its opportunities (four times in six games with a set point total).

-- Notre Dame is 1-2 against the spread and 3-0 overall when the team totals over 382.2 yards.
+- When Notre Dame totals more than 382.2 yards, the team is 1-2 against the spread and 3-0 overall.

-- This year, the Fighting Irish have turned the ball over 10 times, while the Trojans have forced 10.
+- The Fighting Irish have 10 giveaways this season, while the Trojans have 10 takeaways .

 - Find the latest spread and moneyline odds for Notre Dame at SISportsbook.